 The Wisconsin STD Program is the lead agency in Wisconsin government responsible for coordinating the state’s public health response to the prevention and control of sexually transmitted diseases (STDs).
 For information regarding HIV, please go to the HIV Program webpage.

-Are you afraid you may have a sexually transmitted disease (STD)?
-The Information for the General Public webpage will give you information about what you may or may not have.
-You will also learn how to get tested and treated and what to do if you find out you have an STD.
+Learn how to get tested and treated and what to do if you find out you have an STD.

 Wisconsin STD Control Section Topics